 What I highly recommend:

-- have your mom there, you are going to want her.
+- get the epidural, it doesn't cross over to the baby and makes the whole rest of the labor and delivery a breeze- have your mom there, you are going to want her.
 It's a weird primal type instinct that you want your mothers love and support, your husband is wonderful but your mom has felt this pain and knows how to comfort you.

 - have your mom or someone helpful stay and help you for the first week, it is more work than you know.